ClusterHQ/flocker/docs/labs/docker-plugin.rst

 Install Docker
 --------------

-Install Docker 1.8 or later:
+Install Docker 1.8 or later.
+The following command will install the latest version available:

 .. prompt:: bash $